SAB3R: Semantic-Augmented Backbone in 3D Reconstruction

 Abstract

-SAB3R integrates dense features from CLIP and DINO into a unified framework, enriching 3D representations with 2D semantic understanding.
-Each encoder-decoder pair processes multi-view images with shared weights, ensuring consistent feature extraction across views.
-The model generates depth, dense DINOv2, and dense CLIP features simultaneously, which are then utilized for multi-view 3D reconstruction and semantic segmentation.
-This architecture enables our base model MASt3R to achieve both geometric and semantic comprehension in a cohesive model.
+SAB3R distills dense features from CLIP and DINO into the MASt3R framework, enriching it with 2D semantic understanding.
+Each encoder-decoder pair operates on multi-view images, sharing weights and exchanging information to ensure consistent feature extraction across views.
+The model simultaneously generates depth, dense DINOv2, and dense CLIP features, which are then used for multi-view 3D reconstruction and semantic segmentation.
+This architecture enables SAB3R to seamlessly integrate 2D and 3D representations, achieving both geometric and semantic comprehension in a unified model.

+Methods Architecture.
 We distill dense features from CLIP and DINO into the MASt3R framework, enriching it with 2D semantic understanding.
 Each encoder-decoder pair operates on multi-view images, sharing weights and exchanging information to ensure consistent feature extraction across views.
 The model simultaneously generates depth, dense DINOv2, and dense CLIP features, which are then used for multi-view 3D reconstruction and semantic segmentation.

 Additional Map and Locate Details